nowls/aiohttp_retry/README.md

 class RetryOptionsBase:
     def __init__(
         self,
-        attempts: int = 3,  # How many times we should retry
+        attempts: int = 3,  # How many times we should retry, or 0 to retry infinitely
         statuses: Optional[Iterable[int]] = None,  # On which statuses we should retry
         exceptions: Optional[Iterable[Type[Exception]]] = None,  # On which exceptions we should retry ):